Continual Learning as Computationally Constrained Reinforcement Learning: Case Studies

 \subsubsection{Experiments in AR(1) Bandits}

 While the coin tossing games serve as a model of environments with abrupt changes and bounded rewards, our insights on continual exploration extend beyond such settings.
-To demonstrate this, we conduct experiments in a class of Gaussian bandits that capture continuous or smooth changes in environments with unbounded rewards.
-These bandits are known as AR(1) Gaussian bandits, and Example~\ref{ex:nonstationary-Gaussian-TS} in Section 2.3 serves as one specific instance of an AR(1) Gaussian bandit.
+To demonstrate this, we replicate a variation of experiments from~\citet{liu2023nonstationary}.
+In particular, we conduct experiments on a class of Gaussian bandits that capture continuous or smooth changes in environments with unbounded rewards.
+These bandits are known as AR(1) Gaussian bandits, and Example~\ref{ex:nonstationary-Gaussian-TS} in Appendix~\ref{app:cl_agents} serves as one specific instance of an AR(1) Gaussian bandit.
 The AR(1) bandits or similarly constructed nonstationary Gaussian bandits have been studied by \cite{gupta2011thompson, gaussianar1, kuhn2015wireless, liu2023nonstationary, slivkins2008adapting}.